 Seniors and individuals with disabilities should never feel forgotten — not in our policies, not in our budgets, and not in our communities.

-I’m running to be your Ward 5 Alderman because I care deeply about this community, its people, its families, and its future.
-This isn’t just where I live, it’s where I’ve raised my children, built a business, and dedicated myself to public service.
+I’m running for re-election as your State Representative for District 25 because I care deeply about this community, its people, its families, and its future.
+This isn’t just where I live—it’s where I grew up, raised my children, built a business, and dedicated myself to public service.

-Public safety is a top priority for me.
-Everyone deserves to feel secure in their neighborhood, and I’m committed to supporting solutions that keep our streets safe and our families protected.
+Public safety is a top priority.
+Everyone deserves to feel secure in their neighborhoods, and I’m committed to supporting solutions that keep our streets safe and our families protected.

-As your State Representative, I’ve served on the Criminal Justice and Public Safety Committee, and on the Hillsborough County budget subcommittee, giving me hands-on experience with policymaking and fiscal responsibility.
+As your State Representative, I’ve served on the Criminal Justice and Public Safety Committee, giving me hands-on experience with policymaking and fiscal responsibility.
 I’ve signed a tax promise and will always respect your hard-earned money.
 I believe in transparency, common sense, and accountability at every level of government.

 This campaign isn’t about politics.
 It’s about people.
-I’d be honored to continue serving you, now as your Ward 5 Alderman.
+I’d be honored to continue serving you as your State Representative for District 25.

 I want to hear from you!
-Please reach out via email, follow me on Facebook, or sign up for my newseltter!
+Please reach out via email, follow me on Facebook, or sign up for my newsletter to stay updated on Kathleen Paquette's campaign for Ward 5 Alderman and the upcoming Manchester elections!